Healthdirect Free Australian health advice you can count on.

 • certain sexual encounters

-Can I give blood after a tattoo?
+Giving blood after a tattoo

-Can I give blood after a piercing?
+Giving blood after a piercing

 After having your ears pierced, you can only donate plasma for the first 24 hours.
+After 24 hours, you can donate blood and platelets too.

 After having a body piercing, you can only donate plasma for the next 4 months.
+After 4 months, you can give blood and platelets too.

-Can I give blood after injecting drugs?
+Giving blood after injecting drugs

-Can I give blood after a sexual encounter?
+Giving blood after a sexual encounter

-You’ll need to wait 3 months before you can donate blood if in the last 3 months, you have:
+You will need to wait 3 months before you can donate blood, if in the last 3 months, you have:

-• Had oral or anal sex with a male who may have had oral or anal sex with another man.
+• had oral or anal sex with a male who may have had oral or anal sex with another man.
 This includes safe sex (using a condom).

-• Been a sex worker or had sex with a sex worker.
+• been a sex worker or had sex with a sex worker

-• Had sexual activity with someone who has injected drugs that weren’t prescribed.
+• had sexual activity with someone who has injected drugs that were not prescribed

-• Had sexual activity with someone who has HIV, hepatitis B, hepatitis C, or human T-lymphotropic virus (HTLV) infection
+• had sexual activity with someone who has HIV, hepatitis B, hepatitis C, or human T-lymphotropic virus (HTLV) infection

-How do I donate blood?
+Where can I donate blood?

-You can donate blood to the Australian Red Cross Lifeblood, which operates blood donor centres and mobile units all around Australia.
+You can donate blood to Australian Red Cross Lifeblood, which operates blood donor centres and mobile units all around Australia.

 What is the blood donation process?